Jaime Roldós Aguilera

 Jaime Roldós Aguilera (November 5, 1940 – May 24, 1981) was an Ecuadorian politician who was the 33rd President of Ecuador from August 10, 1979 until his death on May 24, 1981.
 In his short tenure, he became known for his firm stance on human rights, which led to clashes with other Latin American governments and poor relations with Ronald Reagan's United States administration.

+Elected at the age of 38, he is the first democratically elected president after a decade of military dictatorship.
+He restored constitutional order and encouraged free elections.
+His foreign policy focused on defending human rights, even at the expense of economic or military interests.
+On the economic and social front, he raised the minimum wage, strengthened workers' rights, promoted literacy programs, and improved access to healthcare.

 On Sunday 24 May 1981, a plane in which he was travelling crashed, killing all passengers including Roldós and his wife.
 Controversy surrounds the circumstances of the crash, including the absence of a black box.
 Multiple investigations were carried out at the time, and in 2015-16, but no definite cause was determined.

 Early life and career

 Roldós was born in Guayaquil on 5 November 1940.
 He attended high school at the Vicente Rocafuerte National School.
 He studied law and social sciences at the University of Guayaquil.
 He was an excellent student and won many awards, medals and scholarships.
 He served in the National Congress from 1968 until 1970.

 At the age of 37, he ran for president on a populist platform.
 As the party theoretician, Roldós had originally meant to be a replacement candidate for Assad Bucaram, the populist leader of his Concentration of Popular Forces party.
 The outgoing military junta barred Bucaram from the presidential election, which, according to political observers, he surely would have won.
 In his place, the CFP fielded Roldós under the slogan “Roldós in the Presidency, Bucaram in power.”
 Marta, Roldós wife, was Bucaram's niece.
 In the first round, he received the greatest number of votes, but not the 50% plus one needed to avoid a runoff.

 In December 1978, during the nine-month interval between the first and second rounds of the election, an alleged plot to assassinate him, supposedly by eight Americans (who were later charged with archeologic relics trafficking) was reportedly foiled by the military government.
 On 18 June 1979, Roldós' house in Guayaquil was machine-gunned by unknown assailants.

 He won the second round of elections against Sixto Durán Ballén, an architect and experienced politician who was the co-founder of the conservative Social Christian Party and former Mayor of Quito.
 Roldós assumed office on 10 August 1979 in a ceremony attended by several world dignitaries, among them American Secretary of State Cyrus Vance (with First Lady Rosalynn Carter accompanying) and Spanish Prime Minister Adolfo Suárez.